 Analysis and Test Results

 We categorized our tests into four separate testing metrics and weighted them according to their importance, ultimately assigning scores in each metric for all of our models.
-This allowed us to find the best humidifier for every situation, from mist-breathing dragons that can keep large rooms from becoming dry to smaller more budget-friendly models that are perfect for apartment-sized bedrooms.
+This allowed us to find the best humidifier for every situation, from mist-breathing dragons that can keep large rooms from getting too dry to smaller, more budget-friendly models that are perfect for apartment-sized bedrooms.

-Good humidifying performance is all about balance.
-You want a machine that can efficiently add humidity to the air, but not so much that it leaves condensation all over the walls.
-In our humidifying performance testing we focused first on power, that is, how quickly each model was able to achieve a target humidity level, along with consistency, i.e. the ability to maintain a desired level of humidity.
-Models with humidistat controllers that read and react to the humidity of the room performed much better in this regard.
-All of our tests were completed in a 150 square foot room, about the size of an average bedroom.
+Good humidifying is all about balance.
+You want a machine that can efficiently add humidity to the air, but not to the extent that it leaves condensation all over the walls.
+Our first humidifying performance test focused on power; that is, how quickly and consistently each model was able to achieve a target humidity level and its ability to maintain a desired level of humidity.
+Models with humidistat controllers that read and react to the room's humidity performed much better in this regard.
+All of our tests were completed in a 150-square-foot room, about the size of an average bedroom.

-We tested all of our models in a 150 square foot room, and have made general suggestions based on those results.
-Please keep in mind that humidification performance can vary greatly based on ambient humidity, ambient temperature, and the ventilation in your home.
-Whenever you buy a new humidifier you should start out on a lower setting and slowly move up until you find a good level of humidity, rather than starting on the highest setting and ending up with damp surfaces.
+We tested these models in a 150-square-foot room and offer general recommendations based on those results.
+Please keep in mind that other factors can influence humidification performance and cause the results to vary.
+In your home, ambient humidity, temperature, and ventilation all play a role.
+Whenever you buy a new humidifier, it's best to start on a lower setting and slowly move until you find a good humidity level, rather than starting on the highest setting and ending with damp surfaces.

 Ease of Cleaning

 Humidifiers that aren't cleaned regularly can become a breeding ground for bacteria and do more harm than good.
 Therefore, if a model is so hard to clean that you neglect it, it's not worth the effort.
 Most machines will require basic scrubbing and soaking in a vinegar or bleach solution to eliminate mold.
 We cleaned every model multiple times and kept careful notes on how laborious the process was for each one.